Copy the text below and then paste that into your favorite email application.

 Minnesota Land Trust – protects natural lands and water throughout the State of Minnesota, including locations in Ottertail County. https://mnland.org/protect-land/

-To send sympathy gifts to the family or plant a tree in memory of Merle "Scotty" Scott, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Merle "Scotty" Scott, please visit our Tree Store.